 A UBI Trust Fund could mirror the structure of the Old Age Survivors and Disability Insurance tax.
 This tax collects from gross wages at a flat rate with the surplus invested into non-publicly traded government bonds.
 The tax divides into two separate taxes being Federal Insurance Contributions Act (FICA) and Self Employment Contributions Act (SECA).
 An estimated $ 1.2 trillion in 2019 was collected.
 In the beginning, the fund ran a surplus to be a successful story of bureaucracy.
 The expectations as we move forward lose prospects as the fund may start to draw from it’s reserves (depletion of surplus) in 2021 and it may deplete entirely in 2035 as the benefit payments climb with the population of those in retirement.
 A tax supported trust fund structure shows promise and would need further safeguards to assure it’s sustainability.

 Lasting concerns arise as 2020’s exit brings an OASDI fund with expectations that it finishes it’s reserves (although OASDI was at it best, when government spending was not driving up United State’s debt), and 21 million claims with a tab for $ 130 billion dollar Unemployment benefits paid where the supporting tax usually brings between $ 4 to 8 million a year.
 The EDD statistics could be of use for creation of an Economic Impact Payment benefit program separate from Unemployment benefits.
 21 million individuals serviced with $130 billion is within range of IRS collection potential.
 Since such a UBI would range between less than $100 and a max of $450, the effectiveness of the payments is still challenged by price changes, inflation, and housing costs, but could provide support for low incomes.
-EIP, EITC, and CTC payments are planned for the year, and these tax benefits turned benefit programs can alleviate the economic concerns of some challenged communities, that could help show a benefit program structure to temporarily alleviate but still not solve the issue.
+EIP, EITC, and CTC payments are planned for the year, and these tax benefits turned benefit programs can alleviate the economic concerns of some challenged communities, that could help show a benefit program structure to temporarily alleviate but still not solve any issues.